Fridababy launches new line for the harsh realities of postpartum recovery

 “We have leveraged the insight that parents don’t want to see how perfect your parenting skills are or how amazing your rainbow flower exploding birthday cake is,” says Hirschhorn.
 “People are craving some of the raw, unfiltered realities from other parents.”

 So when it came to crafting the FridaMom campaign, the team reverted to its source material: a real mom.
 More specifically, Hirschhorn.
-Debuting Wednesday, the online campaign features the CEO navigating the postpartum recovery process, from labor and delivery through using her own body during the R&D process.
+Debuting Wednesday, the online campaign features the CEO navigating labor and the postpartum recovery process—using her own body during the R&D process.

-It’s part of the company’s effort to reinforce the fact that real moms develop the products and not, as Hirschhorn explains, some gray-haired men in an ivory tower.
-The research team includes doulas, midwives, and female physicians, all of whom attempt to filter through the nice-to-haves and boil it down to the have-to-haves.
+It’s part of the company’s effort to reinforce the fact that moms develop the products and not, as Hirschhorn explains, some gray-haired men in an ivory tower.
+The research team includes doulas, midwives, and female physicians, all of whom filter through the nice-to-haves and boil it down to the have-to-haves.

 “We’re solving problems that we know exist because we put our own vaginas on the line,” stresses Hirschhorn.
 “Our ultimate goal is to make sure that a first-time mom goes into this experience as prepared and informed as a third-time mom.”